ZentaChain/ZentaWallet/README.md

 <!-- CHECKLIST-->

-The Platform you see is just an addon to the whole Zentachain universe.
-If you like you can contact us over Email , [Twitter](https://twitter.com/zentachain) or [Telegram](https://t.me/ZentachainOfficialChat).
 ##### *Important!
 Zentawallet will be included in our App Zentalk!*

 ##### *[This project is under active development, there may be breaking changes.]*